What Is the Cheapest Pickup Truck to Insure?

 The insurance rates linked above assume a minimum policy of 100/300/50, or $100,000 of injury liability per person, $300,000 of injury liability per accident, and $50,000 of property liability coverage per accident.

 That’s not the cheapest car insurance you can buy: you can purchase bare minimum car insurance that can drop prices even lower.
 Certain states require just $10,000 of injury liability coverage per accident.
 However, you can expect the list of cheap and expensive trucks to remain the same as above.

-Insuring a pickup truck doesn’t have to be prohibitively expensive.
+Pickup trucks can be expensive, but insuring a pickup truck doesn’t have to be.
 In fact, you’ll typically pay less to insure a pickup truck than you will to insure a car of the same value.
-Unless you start adding 4WD transmissions, crew cabs, and V-8 Turbo Diesel engines, insurance rates are manageable across most popular truck models.
+Unless you start adding 4WD transmissions, crew cabs, and V-8 Turbo Diesel engines, insurance rates are manageable across the most popular truck models.

 As always, compare insurance quotes to insure you get the best rate on the cheapest pickup truck insurance.